Fight Traffic Ticket in HawaiiPage OverviewSUMMARY: How to Fight a Traffic Ticket in Hawaii

-Hawaii drivers can respond to tickets by pleading guilty and paying their fines, by contesting the tickets and fighting them in court, or by admitting guilt but explaining their circumstances before a judge.
+You can respond to a traffic ticket by pleading "guilty" and paying your fine, by contesting the ticket in court, or by admitting guilt but explaining your circumstances before a judge.
 Read on for more information about the latter two options.

 - Pay the fine.